snaxgameengine/PhysXForSnaX/README.md

   in the SnaX installation directory, and SnaXDeveloper is launched!

 __IMPORTANT: You have to give the current user _write access_ to the _3rd_, _Chips_ and _Dialogs_ folders in the
 SnaX installation directory.
-If not, Visual Studio will not be able to automatically copy the new files.__
+If not, Visual Studio will not be able to automatically copy the new files, and you build will fail.__

-__NOTE__: Because of a flaw with VCPKG/CMake, a library whose Debug and Release versions have the same name (as is the case for the PhysX libraries), using the CMake GUI to generate both Debug and Release configurations for Visual Studio, causes the Debug version of the libraries to be used also for the Release version.
+__NOTE__: Because of a flaw with VCPKG/CMake, a library whose Debug and Release versions have the same name (as is the case for the PhysX libraries), can cause CMake to select the wrong version of the library during configuration, possibly causing the Debug version of the libraries to be used also for the Release-version of your build.
-This is unfortunat, but little I can do about for the moment.
-It is a known problem, so hopefully there will be a fix for it soon! __In the meantime, you wil have to manually go into the Release configurations in Visual Studio, and change to the Release version of the PhysX libraries under "Additional Dependencies".__
+__We therefore recommend that you generate a separate project for the Debug and Release builds, being careful to select the correct version of the PhysX libraries during the configuration phase for each project.__

 ## Examples
 The _Examples_ folder contains a few example-projects that can be opened in SnaX Developer once the Chips